Each person with multiple sclerosis has a different pain story. Some don’t have any at all. Or you might feel a tingle, stab, or spasm.

 How Do I Prepare for a Spinal Tap?

-In most cases, you will be asked to stop taking any blood thinners, including aspirin, for a number of days before your spinal tap.
-If you are allergic to latex or any medications, tell your doctor.
+In most cases, you’ll need to stop taking any blood thinner medicines, including aspirin, for a few days beforehand.
+And if you're allergic to latex or any medications, tell your doctor.

 To start, you’ll lie on your side with your knees drawn as close to your chest as possible.
 Or you'll sit with your arms and head resting on a table.

 After the skin around your lower back is cleansed and covered, you’ll get medicine to numb that part of your body.
 Your doctor will put a long, thin hollow needle in your low back between two bones in your lower spine and into the space filled with CSF.
 He’ll take 1-2 tablespoons of fluid and remove the needle.
 The procedure doesn’t touch your spinal cord.

 You’ll need to lie on your back or stomach for a few hours.
 You also may need to give a sample of your blood for testing, too.

 Avoid intense exercise for a day or so after the procedure.